SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 The External ID is displayed by the UI in the tab "Identity".
 The fragments `externalId` and `type` must be present in the managed object of the device using the identity API.
-NOTE: The externalID is not stored in the device managed object using the inventory API.
+NOTE: The externalID is  stored in the device managed object using the identity endpoint of the API - not the inventory endpoint.